 These bits set a divider for the band select logic clock input.
 The output of the R counter is by default the value used to clock the band select logic, but, if this value is too high (>1 MHz), a divider can be switched on to divide the R counter output to a smaller value (see Table 9).

 Reserved Bits

-DB23 to DB22 are spare bits that have been designated as Reserved.
+DB23 to DB22 are spare bits that are reserved.
 They should be programmed to 0.